VerizonCao/MyDatabase/README.md

 5. all the command syntax is similar to mysql, if you have syntax errors, let your code follow the rule of mysql commands.

 # When you type a command:
+Firstly, the main fucntion handle the input and get tokens by given command.
+Secondly, the Command processors decide which one is in charge of this command.
+Thirdly, that certain processor create a Statement by that command (factory pattern).
+Fourthly, that statement parse tokens and use run to make some operations (show something or change something in database)

 # functions:
 ### 1. App Commands: